SamwiseOfCat/NetEpic/NetEpicGoldBSReadMe.txt

 NetEpic / Epic Space Marine 2nd Edition Battlescribe Game System & Army Lists
 -----------------------------------------------------------------------------

+Please feel free to email me with any issues you find in the lists - typos, incorrect points values, missing stats etc and I will add them to a list to get fixed in the next release.
+All feedback is welcome - please use stagletto at gmail dot com and ill get back to you when I can.

+Enjoy!

 Internet Installation Notes (best/easiest way!)
 ---------------------------------------